 In Broward County, some properties are owned by more than one person.
 Unfortunately, disputes occur between the owners regarding the property or if the property should be sold.
 By filing a Partition Action, the Court determines if the property should be sold or divided among the owners.
 As a result, the case will be resolved.

 A Real Estate Contract requires a Buyer to meet certain deadlines.
 If the Buyer does not meet these deadlines, the Seller is not required to return the Escrow Deposit to the Buyer.
 As a result, an Escrow Dispute occurs.
-If you are involved in an Escrow Dispute, contact our office today.
+If you are involved in an Escrow Dispute, contact our office and talk to Brian Kowal, P.A. today.

 In short, the Law Office of Brian P. Kowal, PA can assist you with your Real Estate needs.
-If you live in Margate and need a Real Estate Lawyer, contact our office today at (954) 990-7552.
+If you need a Real Estate Lawyer in Margate, Florida, contact our office today at (954) 990-7552.